Kinds of types in Scala

 seqs.map(_.size).sum

-When mathematician talks that some theory is sound, when all formulas in the theory could be logically derived from the axioms and rules of the theory.
+When a mathematician says that some theory is sound, all formulas in the theory can be logically derived from the axioms and rules of the theory.

 F-bound types

 The last type-parameter-related types I want to talk about are F-bound types.
-The name originates from F-type system, which was the first one that allowed their existence.
-But what they are and what problem they solve?
+The name originates from the F-type system, which was the first one that allowed their existence.
+But what are they and what problem do they solve?
 Let’s look at an example:

 trait Number {